Japan's Fanuc must do buybacks, capex plan no fix: Loeb

 Fanuc is renowned for its innovative automation technology and its minimal engagement with investors: it doesn't have an investor relations department.

-Fanuc's reluctance to engage shareholders stands out at a time when many Japanese companies, long criticized for neglecting investors in favour of employees, are taking steps to boost communications and governance.
+Fanuc's reluctance to engage shareholders stands out at a time when many Japanese companies, long criticized for neglecting investors in favor of employees, are taking steps to boost communications and governance.

 Loeb called Fanuc a "great company" and said his fund was not calling for operational change.